Product OS··14 min read

 What it looks like

-The product experience transcends individual units.
-Predictive maintenance alerts fire not because a sensor detected a fault, but because the aggregate pattern across 40,000 similar units in similar use conditions shows that a specific component fails at 18–24 months.
-Subscription models — consumables replenishment, service plans, content access — are built on product usage data.
-Circular economy workflows are operational: ownership transfer is digital, refurbishment history follows the unit, and recycling instructions are triggered at end of life.
+At Level 5, the product experience transcends individual units.
+Predictive maintenance alerts fire not because a sensor detected a fault, but because aggregate patterns across 40,000 similar units in comparable use conditions show a specific component fails at 18–24 months.
+Subscription models for consumables replenishment, service plans, and content access are built on real product usage data rather than estimated intervals.
+Circular economy workflows are fully operational: digital ownership transfer follows the unit, refurbishment history is accessible on scan, and end-of-life recycling instructions are triggered automatically.
+Cross-product intelligence means the second product a customer buys benefits from everything learned from the first.
+As your competitors' products are already demonstrating, manufacturers at Level 5 compete on relationship depth and system intelligence, not product specifications.

 The numbers

-Registration rate: 65–85%+.
+Registration rate reaches 65–85%+.
 At this level, registration is not a request — it is the natural outcome of a product experience that delivers visible, ongoing value.
-Many owners register without consciously deciding to; the experience activates automatically at first use.
+Many owners register without making a conscious decision to; the experience activates automatically at first use.
+Revenue impact is 2–3x the original product revenue over the ownership lifecycle: service plans, consumables, accessories, loyalty-driven repeat purchases, and referrals compound into a revenue engine that dwarfs the margin on the initial sale.
+Competitive position is category-defining.
+At Level 5, you are not catching up to the market — you are setting the standard against which all others are measured.

 Self-Assessment: Where Are You Now?